Geneva Environment Network

 GEN organises and hosts meetings, roundtables, briefings, and workshops in preparation for major environmental negotiations and to promote the dissemination of information and public awareness of environmental issues.
 In addition, GEN actively promotes increased cooperation and networking among its partners and publishes a weekly newsletter highlighting the latest news, resources, events, and jobs in the region.

-Digital cooperation is one of the areas that is the focus of GEN’s activities.
+Digital cooperation is one of the key areas of focus of GEN’s activities.

 Digital policy issues